sl2902/credit_churn_prediction/README.md

     ```
     make deployment
     ```
-    This will create a remote storage using Minio services, followed by deploying and applying the orchestration pipeline, which is scheduled to run daily at midnight.
-The agent is started to pick up any queued jobs.
+    This creates a remote storage using Minio services, deploys and applies the orchestration pipeline, which is scheduled to run daily at midnight and starts the agent so that queued jobs are fetched.

 2. Executes the training workflow, which includes reading a subset of the dataset stored in `data` folder, transforming the required attributes, splitting the dataset into various susbets, pickling the prepared subsets, and carrying out experimenting